 His public funeral was attended by thousands and he is buried in his home city of Bursa.

 Zeki Müren Arts Museum, Bodrum – Useful Info

 - Zeki Müren Sanat Müzesi (Arts Museum) is on Zeki Müren Caddesi in the Kumbahçe area of Bodrum centre (see map above).

 - The museum is open daily except Mondays 09:00 – 17:00.
 It closes for one hour between 12:00 and 13:00.

-- Entrance fee (spring 2016) is 5 TL.
+- Entrance fee (summer 2022) is 20 TL.